kpie89/tic-tac/README.md

 -A user, when they have successfully won, can expect the win to be displayed and accounted for.

 ## About
-The main things that I struggled with during this process was getting the game logic to make sense and do what it was supposed to do.
-There is also much I can still learn about CSS stylings and using bootstrap to produce a much prettier app.
-If I had more time, I would refactor my code so it is more succint and easier to read.
+The main challenge I struggled with during this process was making sense of the game logic and getting it to perform correctly.
+There is still so much for me to learn about CSS styling and using bootstrap to produce a more esthetically pleasing app.
+If I had more time, I would refactor my code in order to be more succinct and easier to read.
 I would also work more with CSS and bootstrap to give the game page more bells and whistles.

 ## Wireframe